jina-ai/finetuner/docs/2_step_by_step/2_2_experiment_and_run.md

   - Run1: Use bert-based model
   - Run2: Use setence-transformer model.
 + Experiment: Fine-tune ResNet on WILD dataset.
-  - Run1: Use ResNet18 with learning rate 0.01.
+  - Run1: Use ResNet18 with learning rate 0.01 and SGD optimizer.
-  - Run2: Use ResNet50 with learning rate 0.01.
+  - Run2: Use ResNet50 with learning rate 0.01 and SGD optimizer.
-  - Run3: Use ResNet50 with learning rate 0.0001.
+  - Run3: Use ResNet50 with learning rate 0.0001 and Adam optimizer.
-+ Experiment: Fine-tune CLIP on H&M Fashion dataset.
-  - Run1: Use batch size of 128 and SGD optimizer.
-  - Run2: Use batch size of 256 and SGD optimizer.
-  - Run3: Use batch size of 256 and Adam optimizer.

 When you start the fine-tuning job, you can declare the `experiment_name` and `run_name` like this: